turulomio/unogenerator/README.md

 # UnoGenerator
 ## Description
-Python module to generate Libreoffice documents programatically
+Python module to generate Libreoffice documents (ODT and ODS) programatically.

+Morever, you can export them to (.xlsx, .docx, .pdf) easyly.

-It uses uno module, so you need Libreoffice to be installed in your system
+It uses Libreoffice uno module, so you need Libreoffice to be installed in your system.

 ## Installation
 You can use pip to install this python package: